brimdata/brimcap/docs/Custom-Brimcap-Config.md

 ...
 ```

-What follows below the `globs:` setting is a Zed shaper configuration.
+What follows below the `globs:` setting is a Zed shaper script.
 Whereas
 the Zeek TSV logs contain Zed-compatible rich data types (timestamps, IP
 addresses, etc.), since Suricata's EVE logs are NDJSON, here we use this shaper
-config to assign better data types as the NDJSON is being converted for storage
+to assign better data types as the NDJSON is being converted for storage
 into the Zed Lake.
 Out-of-the-box, Brimcap automatically applies this same
-shaping configuration on the EVE output generated from its bundled Suricata.
+shaper script on the EVE output generated from its bundled Suricata.
 Here it's broken out and made part of the configuration YAML such that you can
 further modify it to suit your needs.
 ```